Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model

 In this table, we compare our results with Learning-to-Collide~\cite{ding2020learning}, AdvSim~\cite{wang2021advsim}, Adversarial Trajectory~\cite{zhang2022adversarial}, and ChatScene~\cite{zhang2024chatscene}.
-Our findings indicate that our text-to-scene pipeline effectively trains agents to handle critical conditions, thereby enhancing safety and reducing collision risks.
-Notably, since our pipeline can provide diverse scenes during training, our agents are proficient at managing obstacles, lane changing, and yielding to oncoming cars.
+Our results indicate that our pipeline effectively trains agents to handle critical conditions, thereby enhancing safety and reducing collision risks.
+Notably, since our pipeline provides diverse training scenes, our agents are proficient at managing obstacles, lane-changing, and yielding to oncoming cars.
 This can be observed by reducing the average collision rate from 0.08 to 0.035.
-However, reducing collisions may come at the cost of comfort (\eg, sudden swerving or hard braking), leading to slightly lower driving scores in certain scenarios.
-Driving, our approach effectively enables agents to learn from critical scenario experiences and enhances their safety capabilities.
-We further evaluate the criticality of the generated scenes in~\cref{sec:appdx_criticality}.
+However, reducing collisions may come at the cost of comfort (\eg, sudden swerving or hard braking), leading to slightly lower driving scores in certain scenarios despite improved average performance.
+We further analyze the criticality of the generated scenes in~\cref{sec:appdx_criticality}.

 { }